voddan/DreamyClouds/README.md

-# RainBowl App
+# Dreamy Clouds App

-A sound mixer for Android.
-Mix sounds of nature to create a perfect relaxing atmosphere.
+Mixes sounds of nature to create a perfect relaxing atmosphere.

 We credit [Relaxio](http://www.relaxio.net/) for inspiration for this application.